 Distribution range of Cerastoderma edule is limited by the Barents sea in the north and by Morocco Atlantic coast in the south.
-Cockle beds reach highest densities and biomass in the North and Irish Seas, where commercial fisheries of cockles persist for centuries (Dare et al., 2004; Beukema, Dekker, 2009; Woolmer, 2010).
-Earlier, we proposed that C.edule generally follow the ACH pattern across the range with a significant decline in abundance near the North-Eastern range edge, but in case of successful recruitment, distinct local cockle populations in the Barents sea show much higher densities (Genelt-Yanovskiy et al., 2010).
-We hypothesize (1) that Cerastoderma edule, as temperate-zone species at the range edge, will demonstrate lower densities of individuals and scattered distribution of local populations across the Murman shore of the Barents sea in as compared to Macoma balthica, and (2) non-random density distribution of individuals within local populations on most of tidal flats for both species.
+Cockle beds reach highest densities and biomass in the North and Irish Seas, where commercial fisheries of cockles persisted for centuries (Dare et al., 2004; Beukema, Dekker, 2009; Woolmer, 2010).
+Earlier, we proposed that C.edule generally follow the ACH pattern across the range with a significant decline in abundance near the North-Eastern range edge, but in case of successful recruitment, distinct local cockle populations in the Barents sea could show much higher densities (Genelt-Yanovskiy et al., 2010).
+We hypothesize (1) that Cerastoderma edule, as a temperate-zone species, will demonstrate lower densities of individuals at the range edge and scattered distribution of local populations across the Murman shore of the Barents sea as in comparison to Macoma balthica, and (2) non-random density distribution of individuals within the local populations on most of tidal flats for both species.

 MATERIALS AND METHODS